laugustyniak/awesome-sentiment-analysis/README.md

 # Awesome Sentiment Analysis

 A curated list of awesome sentiment analysis frameworks, libraries, software (by language), and of course academic papers and methods.
+In addition NLP lib useful in sentiment analysis.
 Inspired by awesome-machine-learning.

 If you want to contribute to this list (please do), send me a pull request or